How to Wash Silk Vintage Clothes

 Lay flat on a drying rack or another dry towel after unfolding and repeating with a second dry towel.

-More Laundry Guides
+More Vintage Clothing Laundry Guides

 Visit our blog division TEXTILE CARE exclusively dedicated to teaching you how to treat your fabrics.
 Wear your fashion treasures longer, wear sustainable.